pamelakhalaf/PA17_3/README.md

 8. Since the pdays feature included dummy 999 numerical values, we replaced these 999 values with -1 and also created a new binary feature that indicates whether a customer was contacted prior to this campaign or not

 ## Predictive Modeling
+Now that the dataset is all numerical and prepared for modeling, we split it into train/test subsets.
+It is important to note that our target variable is highly imbalanced which is accounted for when running the models.
+A test size of 20% is implemented and non boolean/non-binary features are scaled after splitting.
+First, we ran a baseline model using the most frequent class for the predicted dataset.
+Given that the target variable is imbalanced, simply measuring accuracry is not sufficient.
+We included measures of precision and recall score.
+Ultimately, for this type of busines problem, maximizing the recall score is of highest importance as we wouldnt want to miss potential clients that might have accepted the bank terms.
+Next, we ran classification models including logistic regression, K nearest neighbors (KNN), decision tree and SVM.
+Models were run with default settings with the exception of the class weight parameter that was set as balanced.

 ## Model Assessment
 ### Model Evaluation
+Models were evaluated with respect to their train time, train accuracy, test accuracy and recall.

 ### Model Tuning